CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_cluster_profile.html.markdown

   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `policy_bucket`:(Array) An array of relationships to policyAbstractPolicy resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `src_template`:(HashMap) - A reference to a policyAbstractProfile resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `status`:(string) Status of the Kubernetes cluster and its nodes.* `Configuring` - The cluster is being configured.* `Deploying` - The cluster is being deployed.* `Undeploying` - The cluster is being undeployed.* `DeployFailed` - The cluster deployment failed.* `Upgrading` - The cluster is being upgraded.* `Deleting` - The cluster is being deleted.* `DeleteFailed` - The cluster delete failed.* `Ready` - The cluster is ready for use.* `Active` - The cluster is being active.* `Shutdown` - All the nodes in the cluster are powered off.* `Terminated` - The cluster is terminated.* `Deployed` - The cluster is deployed.
+* `status`:(string) Status of the Kubernetes cluster and its nodes.* `Undeployed` - The cluster is undeployed.* `Configuring` - The cluster is being configured.* `Deploying` - The cluster is being deployed.* `Undeploying` - The cluster is being undeployed.* `DeployFailedTerminal` - The cluster deployment failed terminally and can not be recovered.* `DeployFailed` - The cluster deployment failed.* `Upgrading` - The cluster is being upgraded.* `Deleting` - The cluster is being deleted.* `DeleteFailed` - The cluster delete failed.* `Ready` - The cluster is ready for use.* `Active` - The cluster is being active.* `Shutdown` - All the nodes in the cluster are powered off.* `Terminated` - The cluster is terminated.* `Deployed` - The cluster is deployed.
 The cluster may not yet be ready for use.* `UndeployFailed` - The cluster undeploy action failed.* `NotReady` - The cluster is created and some nodes are not ready.
 * `sys_config`:(HashMap) - A reference to a kubernetesSysConfigPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.